 Adachi is also an important character in the game's story.
 Apparently, Adachi and Sho are not partners but are aware of each other's presence.
 Adachi seems to know a lot about the events of the game and wants to reach the top of the new Tartarus tower.

-So far, three new characters have been added to the returning roster from the previous game: Persona 3's Junpei Iori and Yukari Takeba, and newcomer Sho Minazuki.
+So far, six new characters have been added to the returning playable roster from the previous game.
+From Persona 3, Junpei Iori, Yukari Takeba, Ken Amada, and Koromaru have been added.
+Ken Amada and Koromaru will be a combination character, fighting alongside each other.
+Newcomer Sho Minazuki along with his doppleganger, and Persona 4's Rise Kujikawa are further additions to the cast.
 Also, with the exceptions of Shadow Labrys and Elizabeth, all characters now have alternate playable Shadow versions of themselves.
-Tohru Adachi has also been confirmed to appear in the game, but has not yet been confirmed as a playable character.
+Tohru Adachi has also been confirmed to appear in the game, and was later confirmed in Famitsu Magazine to be a playable character

 Sho Minazuki has two playable forms: one where he fights without a Persona and one where he fights alongside a Persona.
 Both forms are very different, such as Labrys and Shadow Labrys, and they both have different movesets, character portraits and properties.

 The characters' move lists can be found on their respective pages.

 So far, five new stages have been shown.
 In addition, stages from the previous game have been modified to reflect the story of P4A2.
 None of the following stages have been given official names, but are referred to as the locations they take place in:

 This stage takes place in Inaba's shopping district near the bust stop.
 There's an eerie looking long bus to the left of the stage and an empty diner to the right.
 The stage is enveloped in purple fog.